rsirvent/ro-crate-inveniordm/README.md

   - `uploader.py`: Python script used to upload the files to the InvenioRDM.
 Not to be called by the user.
 - `deposit.py`: Starting point.
 Used to map and upload the RO-Crate directory.
 - `credentials.template.py`: Template file for the environment variables.
-- `/test`: contains test instances
+- `/test`: contains tests and test data

 ## Mapping